 Holi in Mathura and Vrindavan is deeply connected to Lord Krishna’s childhood stories.
 According to legend, Krishna, who had a dark complexion, playfully applied colors to Radha’s fair skin, which started the tradition of Holi.
 The festival is celebrated with music, dance, colors, and traditional rituals, making it one of the most spiritual and cultural festivals in India.

-Holi is officially celebrated once a year, but there are two main events within the festival:
+Holi is officially celebrated once a year, but it consists of two main events:

-Holika Dahan (March 13, 2025) – The bonfire ritual that symbolizes the victory of good over evil.
+Holika Dahan (21 March 2027) – The bonfire ritual that symbolizes the victory of good over evil and commemorates the legend of Prahlad and Holika.

 Holi is one of the oldest festivals in India, dating back over 2,000 years.
 It is mentioned in ancient Hindu scriptures like the Puranas and Vishnu Purana, which describe the story of Prahlad and Holika.
 The festival has been celebrated in different forms since the time of Lord Krishna, making it an ancient and deeply rooted tradition.